zextras/tech-doc/source/suite/powerstore.rst

 -  **Compression Threshold:** the minimum file size that will trigger the compression.

-      **Important**
+   .. important:: Files under this size will never be compressed even

-      Files under this size will never be compressed even if compression is enabled.
+      if compression is enabled.

-.. _current_volumes:
+.. _pws_current_volumes:

 Current Volumes
 ~~~~~~~~~~~~~~~